cvp28/AdventOfCode2024/README.md

-My C# solutions for the 2024 Advent of Code by Eric Wast\
+My C# solutions for the 2024 Advent of Code by Eric Wastl\
 \
 \
 The command-line executable usage is as follows: